Austro-Hungarian strike of January 1918

-The 1918 Austro-Hungarian January strike was a strike which spread across Austria-Hungary between January 3 and 25, 1918 demanding better living and working conditions and an end to World War I. It is known as the "Jännerstreik" as opposed to the "Januarstreik" – a similar strike movement which lasted from 25 January to 1 February 1918 in Germany – Jänner being the usual spelling for January in Austria.
+The Austro-Hungarian strike of January 1918 was a strike which spread across Austria-Hungary between January 3 and 25, 1918 demanding better living and working conditions and an end to World War I. It is known as the "Jännerstreik" as opposed to the "Januarstreik" – a similar strike movement which lasted from 25 January to 1 February 1918 in Germany – Jänner being the usual spelling for January in Austria.

 Prelude

 There had been strikes in early 1917 by Viennese workers in response to food shortages.
-However by the winter of 1917 the situation had got worse.
+However by winter 1917, the situation had got worse.
 However news of the Bolshevik seizure of power in Russia encouraged workers in Vienna and more generally across Europe to emulate their example with the demand that the war be ended or more strikes would be organised.
 The leadership of the Sozialdemokratische Arbeiterpartei Österreichs (SDAPÖ) was slow to react although the youth wing of the party started to organise and local sections also prepared for action.
 In early January the party took a clearer anti-war position, particularly in relation to the Brest-Litovsk negotiations and convened three large meetings in Vienna on Sunday 13 January.
-On 6 January a demonstration by 4,000 angry Hungarian workers in Budapest occurred outside the German Consulate.
+On 6 January, a demonstration by 4,000 angry Hungarian workers in Budapest occurred outside the German Consulate.
 They actively supported the peace plan of the Bolshevik negotiator, Adolph Joffe, and several windows of the consulate were smashed.
-By the 13 January, the three large meetings had grown to five and the topic was "The Peace Negotiation in Brest-Litovsk and Social Democracy".
+By 13 January, the three large meetings had grown to five and the topic was "The Peace Negotiation in Brest-Litovsk and Social Democracy".
 Ellenbogen, Domes and Karl Renner delivered speeches in which they said that a victorious peace was impossible.
 However they were heckled by workers calling out "Long Live the Austrian Revolution".

 The strike begins

 When the flour ration was halved on 14 January 1918 the workers in Wiener Neustadt, particularly the 4,500 working for Austro-Daimler downed tools and went on strike.
 The strike soon spread to the nearby Wiener Neustädter Lokomotivfabrik and through factories in Lower Austria and to the Lokomotivfabrik Floridsdorf which employed over 1,000 workers in Vienna.
-By 18 January over 110,000 of the total Viennese workforce of 350,000-370,000 people were on strike.
+By 18 January, over 110,000 of the total Viennese workforce of 350,000-370,000 people were on strike.
 From the strike meetings workers' councils were established as a form of participatory democracy.
 The executive of the Sozialdemokratische Arbeiterpartei Österreichs (SDAPÖ) had drawn up a list of demands to be presented to the government.
 These were accepted by the workers' council.
-On January 19, Workers' Council received a delegation led by Count Ottokar Czernin, the Minister of Foreign Affairs who promised that territorial demands would not jeopardise the peace negotiations.
+On 19 January, Workers' Council received a delegation led by Count Ottokar Czernin, the Minister of Foreign Affairs who promised that territorial demands would not jeopardise the peace negotiations.
 The Minister-president, Ernst Seidler von Feuchtenegg promised to reform the war benefits and to establish a food service and the democratisation of municipal election law.
-In a turbulent session during the night of Saturday 19-20 January, the Workers' Council accepted the SDAPÖ proposal to call the workforce to resume work on Monday, January 21.
+In a turbulent session during the night of 19–20 January, the Workers' Council accepted the SDAPÖ proposal to call the workforce to resume work on Monday, January 21.